Ensuring your plants have the perfect temperature is not the easiest thing to do. Some would say it is as much art as it is science.

 Keep temperatures around 64°F (18°C) and the humidity at 45%.
-The values on the picture above are not correct.
-I made this pictures just after harvesting so temperature and humidity were still high.
+The values in the picture above are not correct.
+I made these pictures just after harvesting, so temperature and humidity were still high.

-Marijuana grown indoors functions best at moderate temperatures between 68 and 77°F (20-25°C) during the light period and a drop of no more than 50°F (10°C) to 60°F (15°C) during the dark period.
+In general, marijuana grown indoors functions best at moderate temperatures between 68 and 77°F (20-25°C) during the light period and a drop of no more than 18°F (10°C) to 60°F (15°C) during the dark period.
 CO2-enriched plants will produce more at a marginally higher temperature of just under 82°F (28°C).